oeggy03/tp/docs/DeveloperGuide.md

 </div>

   1. **Test case:** `add i 2 n/f d/Managing financial matters` followed
-     by `edit i c/2 i/2 n/Finance Intern 2024 s/20-02-2024 09:45`<br>
+     by `view c 2` and `edit i c/2 i/2 n/Finance Intern 2024 s/20-02-2024 09:45`<br>
      **Expected:** The role name and scheduled interview time for the third internship of the second company in the list are updated.
 Names and descriptions of the edited internship are shown in the Command Result Box. `Next` field of the company in the List of Companies may be updated to reflect the newly edited internship.
+Note that the information in the display box may stay the same until updated by another command that initiate a display box update.

-  2. Other incorrect edit commands to try: `edit i c/2`, `edit i i/3`, `edit i c/2 i/3` without any fields to be updated.<br>
+  2. **Test case:** `edit i c/2 i/2` without any fields to be updated.<br>
      **Expected:** No internship is edited.
-Error message `Invalid Command Format!...` is shown in the Command Result Box.
+Error message `At least one field to edit must be provided.` is shown in the Command Result Box.
-  3. Other incorrect edit commands to try: `edit i c/99 i/1`, `edit i c/1 i/99`, `edit i c/99 i/99` where no company
+  3. Other incorrect edit commands to try: `edit i c/99 i/1 n/dummy`, `edit i c/1 i/99`, `edit i c/99 i/99` where no company
      or internship exists at the specified index.<br>
      **Expected:** No internship is edited.
-Error message `Invalid command format` is shown in the Command Result Box.
+Error message `The company index provided is invalid!` is shown in the Command Result Box.

 <br>After running above commands, the Ui should look like this: